estkme-group/openeuicc/README.md

    - Compilation of this project is **only** tested against the latest AOSP release version.
 The app itself should be compatible with older AOSP versions, but the source may not compile against an older AOSP source tree.
 2. If compilation against AOSP source tree is not possible, consider [building with gradle](#building-gradle) and import the apk as a prebuilt.
    - No official `Android.bp` is provided for this case but it should be straightforward to write.
-   - You might want to include `privapp_whitelist_im.angry.openeuicc.xml` as well.
+   - You might want to include [`privapp_whitelist_im.angry.openeuicc.xml`] as well.

+[`privapp_whitelist_im.angry.openeuicc.xml`]: privapp_whitelist_im.angry.openeuicc.xml "OpenEUICC Privapp Whitelist"

-FAQs
+# FAQs
-===

-- Q: Do you provide prebuilt binaries for OpenEUICC?
+- Q: Do you provide prebuilt binaries for OpenEUICC? \
-- A: Debug-mode APKs and Magisk modules are available continuously as an artifact of the [Actions](https://gitea.angry.im/PeterCxy/OpenEUICC/actions) CI used by this project.
+  A: Debug-mode APKs and Magisk modules are available continuously as an artifact of the [Actions] CI used by this project.
 However, these debug-mode APKs are **not** intended for inclusion inside system images, nor are they supported by the developer in any sense.
 If you are a custom ROM developer, either include the entire OpenEUICC repository in your AOSP source tree, or generate an APK using `gradle` and import that as a prebuilt system app.
-Note that you might want `privapp_whitelist_im.angry.openeuicc.xml` as well.
+Note that you might want [`privapp_whitelist_im.angry.openeuicc.xml`] as well.

-- Q: Can EasyEUICC manage my phone's internal eSIM?
+- Q: Can EasyEUICC manage my phone's internal eSIM? \
-- A: No. For EasyEUICC to work, the eSIM chip MUST proactively grant access via its ARA-M field.
+  A: No. For EasyEUICC to work, the eSIM chip MUST proactively grant access via its ARA-M field.

 - Q: Removable eSIMs?
-Are they a joke?
+Are they a joke? \
-- A: No, even though the name "removable embedded SIM" can sound like an oxymoron.
+  A: No, even though the name "removable embedded SIM" can sound like an oxymoron.
 In fact, there can be many advantages to these chips compared to fully embedded ones.
 For example, the ability to transfer eSIM profiles without carrier support or approval, or the ability to use eSIM on devices that do not and may never get the support, such as Wi-Fi hotspots.

-Copyright
+# Copyright
-===

 Everything except `libs/lpac-jni` and `art/`: